zcattacz/PJON_wiki/Home.md

 * Every device can be connected to n PJON network media (with n dedicated pins)
 * Every device has equal right to transmit and receive on the common medium
 * Transmission occurs only if communication medium is not in use
-* Syncronization occurs every byte
+* Synchronization occurs every byte
 * Devices communicate through packets

 ###Byte transmission
-Every byte is prepended with 2 syncronization padding bits.
+Every byte is prepended with 2 synchronization padding bits.
 The first is a 60 microseconds logic 1 followed by a standard 20 microseconds logic 0.
-The reception tecnique is based on finding a logic 1 as long as the first padding bit within a certain threshold, syncronising to its falling edge and checking if it is followed by a standard length logic 0.
-If this pattern is recognised byte reception starts, if not, interference, syncronization loss or simply absence of communication is detected at byte level.
-This adds a certain overhead to information but reduces the need of precise time tuning because syncronization is renewed every byte.
+The reception tecnique is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a standard length logic 0.
+If this pattern is recognised byte reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.
+This adds a certain overhead to information but reduces the need of precise time tuning because synchronization is renewed every byte.
 ```cpp
  __________ ___________________________
 | Sync Pad | Byte                      |